 We also recommend Lynda tutorials available to OCAD students here:

-Because our machines work in inches, we would also ask that you set up your file in inches.
-You can adjust this when you first open a new file, or by right-clicking (or control-clicking) on the rulers.
+Note: Because our machines work in inches, we work in inches.
+You can switch the units of your file when you first open a new file, or by right-clicking (or control-clicking) on the rulers.

-Once in RGB-mode, you can find the basic RGB colour swatch Select Swatch Library Menu -> Default Swatches -> Basic RGB Raster Lines and Fills
+3. Once in RGB-mode, you can find the basic RGB colour swatch Select Swatch Library Menu -> Default Swatches -> Art & Illustration

 The laser will interpret the colours as ordered cut lines working from the inside out.
 Starting with Red (RGB: 255, 0, 0) followed by Blue (RGB 0,0,255), and finally Green (RGB 0,255,0).
 All interior cuts should be cut first and therefore should be red, with any further cuts being Blue, and the final exterior cuts being Green.